Get Debt Relief without a Personal Grant

 Debt Settlement or Debt Negotiation

-Settling credit card debts is another debt relief option that can help to resolve high balance credit cards, as long as you can accumulate money in a designated "set aside" account so that you will have the funds needed to extend a reasonable settlement offer to creditors.
+Another alternative to resolving credit card debts faster is debt settlement, provided that you can accumulate money in a designated "set aside" account so that you will have the funds necessary to extend a settlement offer to creditors.

-With debt settlement, it's important to understand that if credit card companies see that you have fallen behind by 60-90 days or more and decide eventually to "sell off" your debt as "bad debt" to a third-party debt collector, they may only receive as little as 10 cents on the dollar.
-While this is not to say that creditors will agree to settle for as little as 10 cents on the dollar, it does stand to reason that credit card companies may be willing to accept a reasonable settlement offer made by you or by a debt settlement company, working on your behalf, for substantially less than the full amount owed.
+By seeking debt settlement, it's important to understand that if credit card companies see that you have fallen behind by 60 or 90 days or more and decide eventually to "sell off" your debt as "bad debt" to a third-party debt collector, they may only receive as little as 10 cents on the dollar.
+So, it stands to reason that credit card companies, in this position, may be willing to accept a reasonable settlement offer made by you or by a debt negotiation company for much less than the full amount owed.

-There are some additional factors to be aware of when it comes to debt settlement: When consumers default on the terms of credit card agreements for the purpose of setting aside monies in a settlement fund, creditors may threaten or take legal action.
-In addition, money saved through credit card settlements are subject to federal taxes.
+Additional factors to be aware of when considering debt settlement: When consumers default on the terms of credit card agreements in order to set aside monies in a settlement fund, creditors may threaten or take legal action.
+In addition, money saved through credit card settlements are subject to federal taxation.
 Finally, debt settlement typically will have a negative impact on personal credit, but not as severe or long lasting as a personal bankruptcy.

-In summary, despite the legal and tax implications of debt settlement, it has become an increasingly popular option for consumers experiencing financial hardship who would rather settle debts for as much as they can reasonably afford, rather than default on debts entirely and file for personal bankruptcy.
+Despite the legal and tax implications of debt settlement, it has become an increasingly popular option for consumers who would rather settle debts for as much as they can reasonably afford, rather than default on debts entirely and file for personal bankruptcy.

-To review your debt relief options, take a moment to answer a few, simple questions and request your Free Debt Relief Analysis and Savings Estimate.
+To review your debt relief options, please take a moment to answer a few, simple questions and request your Free Debt Relief Analysis and Savings Estimate.